Chad-wick/Chad-wick/README.md

 - 👋 Hi, I’m Chad Brielle Lazaleta @Chad-wick
-- 👀 I’m interested in creating what I know and learning stuffs to help our lives easier(Manking contribution).
+- 👀 I’m interested in creating what I know and learning stuffs to help our lives easier(Mankind contribution).
 - 🌱 I’m currently learning Github, Html, VSC, CSS and Java Script.
 - 💞️ I’m looking to collaborate on Avion school and Tesla...
 - 📫 How to reach me https://www.facebook.com/uberchadd